 Executives reported that some of Microsoft's top engineers would avoid working alongside each other out of fear that they would be hurt in their rankings.
-Certain employees were given what were known as M.B.O.’s - Management business objectives - which were essentially the expectations for what employees would accomplish over a particular year.
-However, even when employees achieved these M.B.O.’s, they were still not guaranteed to receive a high ranking.
+Certain employees were given what were known as M.B.O.s - Management business objectives - which were essentially the expectations for what employees would accomplish over a particular year.
+However, even when employees achieved these M.B.O.s, they were still not guaranteed to receive a high ranking.
 This created a culture of sabotage.
-Employees would try to do a good job, and, at the same time, work hard to make sure their colleagues did not.
+Employees would work hard to achieve the best results, but, at the same time, they would try to ensure their colleagues did not.
 One engineer reportedly said:

-Employees had their reviews biannually by supervisors - who were also subjected to ranking.
+Employees were evaluated biannually by supervisors - who were also subjected to ranking.
 This created a focus around short-term performance, rather than long term innovation.
 The best way to guarantee a higher ranking, was to impress not only his or her boss but bosses from other teams as well.
-That meant employees were focused on gaining favor in order to receive a positive rating from their managers.
+That meant employees were focused more on gaining favor and popularity in order to receive a positive rating from their managers.

 “I wanted to build a team of people who would work together and whose only focus would be on making great software”.
-“But you can’t do that at Microsoft” said one manager, Bill Hill.
-Stack-ranking crippled the ability to innovate at microsoft, as employees were left despondent and disengaged.
+“But you can’t do that at Microsoft” said manager Bill Hill.
+Stack-ranking crippled the ability to innovate at Microsoft, as employees were left despondent and disengaged.

-It was clear that the company was in need of a new system, a system that encouraged innovation and professional growth.
+It was clear that the company was in need of a new system.
+A system that encouraged innovation and professional growth.
 Before Steve Ballmer stood down as CEO, he implemented company-wide changes.
-His main objective: Break down the barriers to communication.
-Employees described divisions within Microsoft as ‘fortresses’ where closed door meeting would frequently occur.
-Balmer sent a company wide email, stating:
+His main objective: break down the barriers to communication.

-Going forward, the system would focus on how employees collaborated with each other.
-Performance reviews wouldn’t just be focused on how well the employee did, but how they engaged with their peers around them.
-Employees now needed to show how they went about leveraging input and ideas from their teammates, and how their contribution would impact the success of others.
+Performance reviews wouldn’t just be focused on how well the employees performed, but also on how they engaged with their peers.
+Employees now needed to demonstrate how they went about leveraging input and ideas from their teammates, and how their contributions impact the success of others.